danriedl/engular/adev/src/content/tools/libraries/angular-package-format.md

-# Angular package format
+# Engular package format

-This document describes the Angular Package Format \(APF\).
+This document describes the Engular Package Format \(APF\).
-APF is an Angular specific specification for the structure and format of npm packages that is used by all first-party Angular packages \(`@angular/core`, `@angular/material`, etc.\) and most third-party Angular libraries.
+APF is an Engular specific specification for the structure and format of npm packages that is used by all first-party Engular packages \(`@engular/core`, `@engular/material`, etc.\) and most third-party Engular libraries.

-APF enables a package to work seamlessly under most common scenarios that use Angular.
+APF enables a package to work seamlessly under most common scenarios that use Engular.
-Packages that use APF are compatible with the tooling offered by the Angular team as well as wider JavaScript ecosystem.
+Packages that use APF are compatible with the tooling offered by the Engular team as well as wider JavaScript ecosystem.
 It is recommended that third-party library developers follow the same npm package format.

-HELPFUL: APF is versioned along with the rest of Angular, and every major version improves the package format.
+HELPFUL: APF is versioned along with the rest of Engular, and every major version improves the package format.
 You can find the versions of the specification prior to v13 in this [google doc](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview).

 ## Why specify a package format?